 - Risk management and quality system oversight in the third party manufacturing network

-- How to deal with different quality standards at different CMOs
+- How to deal with the various quality and documentation systems at different CMOs

 - How to evaluate CMO performance